Tutorial: High Speed Fiber Modulator Basics

 When using an SOM, extinction ratios as high as 70 dB are possible.
 The maximum input power is generally not much higher than the saturation output of typically 50 mW (17 dBm).

-Aerodiode offers an open-frame Pulsed SOA driver and control module which is compatible with the pin configurations and the package size of most commercially available SOA’s.
+AeroDIODE offers three models of open-frame Pulsed SOA driver and control module which are compatible with the pin configurations and the package size of most commercially available SOA’s.
 See this link : SOA pulsed driver

-Aerodiode offers several complete SOM fiber optic modulator turn-key solutions.
+AeroDIODE offers also 3 complete SOM fiber optic modulator turn-key solutions.
 These SOM are offered with a broad selection of SOA’s from 775 nm to 1625 nm.
 Current and temperature control circuits and safety limits are pre-set and optimized to ensure the highest level of performance in pulsed mode.
 See this link : fiber optic modulator.

 Direct laser diode modulation

-There are fewer than 10 companies around the world who specialize in manufacturing commercially available laser diode pulse drivers.
+There are few companies around the world who specialize in manufacturing commercially available laser diode pulse drivers.
 However, the pulse shape at a short pulse width and the rise/fall time and Jitter levels can be very different from manufacturer to manufacturer.
 Also, there are many key features and additional functions which vary from each manufacturer, and ease of use should also be considered.

 The bandwidth limitations are a result of the speed of the electronics on the “driver side” and the inductance of the laser diode on the other side.
 Reaching a 5 nanosecond per amp rise/fall time is possible in an ON/OFF switching mode from many suppliers.
 However, combining modularity, ease of use and high performance levels is the most difficult part when developing a pulsed driver.

-Aerodiode offers two ON/OFF laser diode switching driver models with switching speed from 3 ns/A to less than 0.5 ns/A. Another high speed laser diode driver product for direct laser diode modulation is called a “Pulse-Shaper”.
-It is the same product shown Figure 8, but configured for direct laser diode current shaping.
-It includes an internal AWG and is able to shape the laser diode output with 48dB amplitude resolution and 500 picoseconds of timing resolution.
+AeroDIODE offers four ON/OFF laser diode switching driver models with switching speed from 3 ns/A to less than 0.5 ns/A. Another high speed laser diode driver product, also offered by AeroDIODE for direct laser diode modulation, is called a “Pulse-Shaper”.
+It is the same product shown Figure 10, but configured for direct laser diode current shaping.
+It includes an internal AWG and is able to shape the laser diode output with 48 dB amplitude resolution and 500 picoseconds of timing resolution.
 See this link : high speed laser diode driver.

 The table below summarizes the pros and the cons of the various solutions.
 AOMs are interesting when looking for several Watts of output power.
-EOMs are the fastest solutions despite a high level of integration complexity and low extinction ratio.
+EOMs are the fastest solutions despite a high level of integration complexity, low extinction ratio and high insertion loss.
 SOM (i.e. SOA used in a modulator configuration with a special electronics) has clearly major advantages when looking for a cost-effective GHz speed solution.
-Direct laser diode is the cheapest solution but be careful that the wavelength will shift all along the pulse and one needs to choose the good driving electronics to reach a minimum peak power when looking for less than 10ns pulse width.
+Direct laser diode is the cheapest solution but be careful that the wavelength shifts all along the pulse and one needs to choose the good driving electronics to reach a minimum peak power when looking for less than 10 ns pulse width.